eschiller/puppet_bootstrap/README.md

 # Puppet_bootstrap.py

-Get's Puppet up and running for provisioning stand-alone systems (environments without a puppet-master).
+Gets Puppet up and running for provisioning stand-alone systems (environments without a puppet-master).

 Can Install puppet client, point to the correct location for modules and hiera config, and kick-off an initial run.